 May 24, 2019 by dccinc

 Understanding the autism spectrum disorder challenges in the workplace For people living with autism spectrum disorder, getting a job comes with specific challenges.
 In Katherine Shadwick’s case, going through a job interview is more daunting than most.
-According to Katherine, a geological engineering graduate, who is on the autism spectrum, having trouble connecting with […]
+According to Katherine, a geological engineering graduate, who is on the autism spectrum, having trouble connecting with the […]

 Continue Reading